nargaw/nargaw/README.md

 🔭 I create 3D immersive web experiences and games

-🌱 I share one shader daily in my consistent effort to improve on GLSL.
-Follow me @shader_daily on twitter
+🌱 I share one shader daily in my consistent effort to improve on GLSL. @shader_daily on twitter

 ⚡ Cyber Security and Hacking are my jam. @_localh0st on twitter